Mooroolbark, Victoria: "Five Ways"

 Located in Mooroolbark is one of Melbourne's most unusual intersections between Hull Road, Lincoln Road, Manchester Road and Cambridge Road: three consecutive roundabouts (pictured).
 Initially, the three latter streets simply connected to Hull Road at close, but slightly different, locations.
 In order to eliminate the troubles caused by vehicles failing to give way to those coming from other adjoining streets, it was decided to build individual roundabouts at each intersection, and employ the standard 'give way' road rules.
 This has cleared up most of the troubles on Hull Road (southwest to northeast), but the prospect of passing through the intersection for those who don't know it may be a little daunting.
 This intersection is usually referred to by locals as "Five Ways" or "The Mooroolbark Roundabouts".

 Shopping district

 The main shopping district is located along Brice Avenue and Manchester Road, featuring a Coles supermarket, two gymnasiums, two pharmacies, fast food franchises, cafés, hair salons and thrift shops.
 Mooroolbark also has a tavern and wine bar.

-Brice Avenue, the main shopping strip has a strict alcohol-free policy in place.
-The Alcohol Free Zone, if breached, may result in a fine of up to $2000.
-Under this law, anyone carrying an uncorked or unsealed alcoholic beverage, within the Mooroolbark township, can be fined at the discretion of the police.
-However, this doesn't apply to restaurants with an appropriate licence.
-Alcohol must be consumed within the licensed premises only, if the beverage is taken outside the premises in the public domain, police can issue a fine.